idolawoye/BAGEP/README.md

 # BAGEP

-Bacterial Genome Pipeline (BAGEP) is an automated workflow for downstream analysis of Whole genome sequencing of bacterial samples
+Bacterial Genome Pipeline (BAGEP) is an automated and scalable workflow for downstream analysis of Whole genome sequencing of bacterial samples
 ## Installation
 [BAGEP](https://github.com/idolawoye/BAGEP.git) is hosted on github.
 Clone the pipeline with: